mclachsh/helloworld/README.md

-This a program that says Hello, Git world!
+This is a program that says, Hello, Git world!
 In your command prompt, type in file name, helloworld.py